 |

-1980s, early 1990s, and again in the early 2000s prompted many
+the late 1980s, early 1990s, and again in the early 2000s and after the 2008 financial crisis, prompted many

 investors to steer clear of luxury hotels.
 Over-building, over-investment

-and over-financing by developers and lenders unfamiliar with
+and over-financing by developers and lenders unfamiliar with the hotel

-properties.
-The depressed overall economy also caused pessimism
+The depressed overall economy also caused pessimism in the hotel industry

-in the hotel industry due to lack of available capital and lower
+due to lack of available capital and lower property values.

 |